Bixa orellana: Description

 Bixa orellana is a perennial, tall shrub to small evergreen tree that can reach 20-33 ft high.
 It bears clusters of 2 in bright white or pink flowers, resembling single wild roses, that appear at the tips of the branches.
 The fruits of the Bixa orellana are globular, ovoid capsules arranged in clusters resembling spiky looking red-brown seed pods covered in soft spines.
 Each capsule, or pod, contains 30–45 cone-shaped seeds covered in a thin waxy blood-red aril.
 When fully mature, the pod dries, hardens, and splits open, thereby exposing the seeds.

 The plant is most well known as the source of the red-orange annatto pigment.
 The pigment is derived from the waxy aril layer that covers the seeds of the Bixa orellana fruit.
 The red-orange annatto dye is rich in the carotenoid pigments, 80% which consists of bixin (the red pigment) and norbixin or orelline (the yellow pigment).

 Annatto oil contains tocotrienols, beta-carotene, essential oils, saturated and unsaturated fatty acids, flavonoids, and vitamin C.

+Genomics

+A chromosome-scale genome assembly of Bixa orellana was published in 2026.
+The assembled genome size is approximately 270 Mb and includes 10 chromosome-scale superscaffolds representing 96.4% of the assembly.
+The assembly showed a BUSCO completeness of 98.6%, and approximately 56,000 transcripts were annotated.
+The genome was generated to facilitate studies of genes involved in bixin biosynthesis and regulation.